 Life At HKUMed

-Medical education has been at the heart of The University of Hong Kong’s history since our inception and HKUMed has been a leader in medical education and research throughout our 130+ years of history.
+Medical education has been at the heart of The University of Hong Kong since its establishment, and HKUMed has been a global leader in medical education and research throughout our 135+ years.
 Today we look forward to nurturing the next generation of healthcare professionals and leaders.

-There are many support systems in place at HKUMed – financial, facilities, advice and networks – to help students join various local and overseas learning programmes, including clinical attachments, exchanges, service trips and study tours, in addition to the MBBS Enrichment Year.
+There are many support systems in place at HKUMed, from financial aids, modernised facilities, extensive advice to networks, enable students to join various local and overseas learning programmes, including clinical attachments, exchanges, service trips and study tours, in addition to the MBBS Enrichment Year.
 We strongly believe this well-rounded experience is essential to the personal and professional development of our students.

 Student Wellness